Diabetic Foot Problems – Know What Happens to Your Feet and Legs Due to Diabetes

 • The blisters can be formed if shoe pressure is at a single point.
 When shoes don’t fit well or when worn without socks, a blister can form.
 Blisters can become infected.

 • Ingrown toenails tend to occur when the edge of a nail digs into the skin and grows.
 The skin can turn red and become infected.
 Toenails can become ingrown toenail callus when the corners of the toenails are cut too deeply.
-According to Mayo Clinic, diabetes can increase your risk of developing ingrown toenails.
 If the sides of the nails are sharp, file them with a cardboard file.
 Nails can also become ingrown when shoes are too tight.

-• The bunion forms when the foot’s big toe is inclined toward the other toes, and as a result, the section of the bone, is at the base of the significant toe size increases.
+• The bunion forms when the foot’s big toe is inclined toward the other toes, and as a result, the section of the bone is at the base of the significant toe size increases.
 Bunions can turn red, cause pain, and become infected.
-Bunions can develop on both feet as well as on one foot.
+Bunions can develop on both feet as well as on 1 foot too.
 Pointed-toe shoes can cause bunions.
 Bunions are generally more common in some families.
 They can be removed with surgery.

 • The dry, chapped skin occurs when the nerves in the legs and feet do not get the message to keep the skin moist and soft.
 Dry skin can break open and allow infection-causing germs to enter.
 If blood glucose levels are high, the excess glucose feeds the germs and makes the infection worse.

 • The athlete’s foot is a fungal infection that causes the skin to become red and cracking.
-It causes diabetes itchy lower legs.
+It itches.
 The split skin between the fingers allows germs to enter the skin.
 If blood glucose levels are high, the excess glucose feeds the germs and makes the infection worse.
 The infection can spread to the toenails, making them thicker, yellow, and challenging to cut.

 Also Read: 1000 calorie diet for diabetics